 15 Customer Service Tips That Win Sales

-We’ve compiled a recipe for good customer service you will find helpful in your daily operations.
-Some of this information you may know, some may be new, but these customer service tips will help you impress your customers and clients and as a result, lead to more sales, more repeat business and more customer referrals.
+We’ve compiled a recipe for good customer service that may help you in your daily operations.
+Some of this information you may know, some may be new, but these customer service tips will help you impress your customers and clients and, as a result, lead to more sales, more repeat business, and more customer referrals.

 Know your product.
 You can’t provide good service to your customers if you don’t know your product.
 Customers expect you to be an expert on what you sell and to be able to answer any questions they may have about your products.
 Whether a customer wants to know what kind of gas a car requires or what the warranty covers, the customer will expect the salesperson to have the answer quickly and cheerfully.

 Treat people with courtesy and respect.
 You know how you like to be treated when you’re the customer.
 We all like to be accorded courtesy and treated as a sensible adult.
-You NEVER argue with a customer.
-Even if you know your customer is wrong, resolve the sales question or service issue quickly and in their favor and you’ve made a friend.
-Research shows that helping a customer resolve his or her issue results in continued business and likely makes a customer for life.
+You never argue with a customer.
+Even if you know your customer is wrong, resolve the sales question or service issue quickly and in their favor, and you’ve made a friend.
+Research shows that helping a customer resolve their issue results in continued business and likely makes a customer for life.
 Repeat business, not to mention word-of-mouth referrals, is the lifeblood of bottom lines

 Make your business user-friendly.
 Whether your business is brick and mortar or a website, make it EASY to navigate and SIMPLE to understand.
-In a store, make sure you and your staffers are helpful, cheerful and knowledgeable; on a website, get your customers to where they want to go in the fewest clicks possible.
-Don’t overload them with sidebars and diversions as they push their electronic shopping carts through a morass of “maybe you’d also like” icebergs until their ship sinks and they head elsewhere where the website waters are calm and easy to cross to that elusive checkout stand.
+In a store, make sure you and your staff are helpful, cheerful, and knowledgeable.
+On a website, get your customers to where they want to go in the fewest clicks possible.
+Don’t overload them with sidebars and diversions as they push their electronic shopping carts through a morass of “maybe you’d also like” icebergs until their ship sinks and they head elsewhere, where the website waters are calm and easy to cross to that elusive checkout stand.

 Live customers trump phone calls.
 We’ve all been to stores where the salesperson is on the phone.
 Personal calls are the kiss of death, but if you’re on a business call, don’t ignore the live body waiting for you.
 Let them know you’ll be right with them and if you have to, explain that you were helping a customer and not making a date for coffee after work.

 Be helpful even if it means sending the customer elsewhere.
 The 1947 movie “Miracle on 34th Street” contained a great sales and service gem.
 If you can’t get your customer what they want, offer to help them find it elsewhere.
 That unselfish gesture will make you stand tall in your customers’ eyes and will have them return next time.
-In addition, you can take it to the bank they will share your generosity with others who will come to you for service and sales.
-And for the trivia folks among us, that movie starred Maureen O’Hara, John Payne, Edmund Gwenn as Santa and Natalie Wood as a tyke.
-See how being helpful works?
+In addition, you can bet that they’ll share your generosity with others who will come to you for service and sales.

 Loose lips sink customers.
 If you’ve been to a hospital lately, you’ve seen the signs imploring medical staff not to talk about patients.
 The same applies in business; you don’t talk about other customers.
 It serves no purpose to talk about others and will make your customer wonder if you talk about them when they leave.
 Silence about other customers indeed is golden in the retail world.

 Dot those I’s and cross those T’s.
 Always check your product or service package before the customer leaves.
-Give everything that last once-over to make sure everything is in order.
+Give everything a last once-over to make sure it’s all in order.
 Not only does it demonstrate that you care about your customer, but it often will save grief down the road when service or corrections to an order are required.

 Followup with the customer.
-No matter what the product or service you have sold a customer, you can be assured that they will appreciate it if you follow up in a couple of days to see how it’s working out.
+No matter what product or service you’ve sold a customer, you can be assured that they will appreciate it if you follow up in a couple of days to see how it’s working out.
 And it may lead to further business and more customers when your attention to detail and customer service is passed on by a happy customer.